MrR0807/Notes/understanding-parquet-file.md

 }
 ```

-**NOTE!** You might have noticed that I write data as `Map<Long, Long>` but read as `Map<Utf8, Long>`.
+**NOTE!** You might have noticed that I wrote data as `Map<Long, Long>` but read as `Map<Utf8, Long>`.
 Well, Avro, according to its documentation assumes that all map keys are to be strings.
+And automatic deserialization returns keys as their type.

-And reading part.
-I'm just adding different main, the class is absolutely the same:
+Below is the reading part.
+I'm just adding different main, but the class is absolutely the same:

 ```java